Adaptations of Manon Lescaut: Film adaptations

 Manon Lescaut was adapted several times after the invention of film.
 Six silent films were made, of which nearly all are lost due to the degradation of nitrate film.
 The first was a 1908 adaptation of Puccini's opera, which used a device called a "cinemofono" to synchronize the film with a music recording.
 It remained in theaters for a month.
-The only silent films to survive are some footage from a 1926 film by Arthur Robison, and the 1927 Hollywood adaptation When a Man Loves.
+The only surviving silent film footage is from the 1920s: about a third of a 1926 film by Arthur Robison has been preserved, as well as the entirety of the 1927 Hollywood adaptation When a Man Loves.
 According to the literary historian Alan J. Singerman, several early films alter the plot to present Manon as an innocent victim who will be more sympathetic to film audiences than an "amoral and guilty" figure motivated by a "love of luxury and pleasure".
 He says: "unlike readers of the novel, theater and cinema audiences do not have the intervention of a sympathetic narrator like des Grieux to elicit their indulgence toward the dubious behavior of Prévost's Manon."

 Early adaptations were period films, set in the eighteenth century; later film adaptations translate the novel's story to a contemporary setting.
-The 1949 film Manon by Henri-Georges Clouzot depicts des Grieux as a member of the French Resistance and Manon as a Nazi collaborator; he and Manon enter the black market and eventually stowaway to Palestine with a group of Jewish refugees.
+The 1949 film Manon by Henri-Georges Clouzot depicts des Grieux as a member of the French Resistance and Manon as a Nazi collaborator; he and Manon enter the black market and eventually stow away to Palestine with a group of Jewish refugees.
 In Manon 70 by Jean Aurel, released in 1968 and set in the near-future of 1970, des Grieux is a globetrotting radio journalist who tags along with Manon's sugar baby lifestyle; instead of ending with Manon's tragic death, this film concludes with both Manon and des Grieux hitchhiking.
-A pair of television miniseries directed by Jean-Xavier de Lestrade in 2014 and 2017 presents Manon as a contemporary young woman in a youth detention center who is failed by social systems and lives precariously.
+In a pair of television miniseries directed by Jean-Xavier de Lestrade in 2014 and 2017, Manon is a non-conformist and occasionally violent young woman in a youth detention center who is failed by social systems and lives precariously.